rhasanbd/Smooth-Taste-of-Keras--Journey-Through-MLPs/README.md

     -- Learning curve

+- Notebook 7: Multi-Task Learning using Siamese Network

-The notebooks are partially adapted from Aurélien Géron's "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (2nd Edition)".
+Some notebooks are partially adapted from Aurélien Géron's "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (2nd Edition)".